What are your hours?

 Can I watch my paper get shredded?

 Yes.
-If you bring your paper to the plant, you can watch us shred it.
-If you utilize the on-site, mobile shredding truck, you can watch the paper get shredded.
+If you bring your paper to our facility in Northbrook you can watch us shred the material.
+If you utilize the on-site, mobile shredding truck you can watch the paper get shredded.

 Can I watch my electronics be destroyed?